 The administrative regulation 922 KAR 2:240 establishes the requirements for an individual to obtain a Kentucky Early Care and Education Trainer’s Credential.
 Credentialed trainers promote high-quality professional development resulting in a transfer of learning and positive outcomes for young children and families.
-Training provided by a credential trainer meets the requirements for child care licensing, All STARS Quality Rating System, Commonwealth Child Care Credential renewal, and the Trainer’s Credential Renewal.
+Training provided by a credentialed trainer meets the requirements for child care licensing, ALL STARS Quality Rating System, Commonwealth Child Care Credential renewal, and the Trainer’s Credential Renewal.

 Got questions?
 Contact the Training Coach in your region.
 Coaches are available to:

 ✔️ Guide potential trainers through the application process

 ✔️ Assist credentialed trainers with training development and credential renewal process

 There are two types of credentials depending on qualifications and professional experience

 - Leveled credentials support training on Kentucky Early Childhood Core Content Competencies.

 - Specialty credentials support training on a narrow topic of expertise related to early care and education.

 Contact Child Care Aware of KY Training Coach

 Submit application using the Trainer Credential area on ECE-TRIS